aria-ml/dataeval/docs/source/getting-started/quickstart.md

 A MAITE-compliant image classification dataset implements `__len__` and `__getitem__`, where each item is a tuple of `(image, label, metadata)`.
-Images must be NumPy arrays of shape `(H, W, C)`.
+Images must be NumPy arrays of shape `(C, H, W)`.
 Labels must be one-hot encoded arrays of shape `(num_classes,)`.
 Metadata must be a `DatumMetadata` object with at minimum an `id` field.